The 12 PCI DSS Compliance Requirements: What You Need to Know

 PCI DSS REQUIREMENT 7: Restrict access to cardholder data by business need-to-know

 This requirement can align with your identity and access management protocol; only people who absolutely need to know cardholder data for business operations should have access to that data, otherwise employee access to the cardholder data environment (CDE) should be restricted as a default.
 User roles should be clearly defined and access controls implemented as soon as a user is terminated, leaves the company, or changes roles.
+PCI DSS 4.0 also dicates to use Just-in-time access mechanisms, which grant temporary permissions as needed.
 When dealing with access to payment card data or cardholder information, organizations should implement a process of approving access to this data to support stronger access controls.
 Until access is approved, a user should not receive those permissions.

 PCI DSS REQUIREMENT 8: Identify and authenticate access to system components